ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ) > 0
 ```

 Alert on sustained non-zero values rather than single spikes.
 Combine with memory utilization metrics for better signal quality.
-Repeated OOM activity indicates scaling or workload tuning may be required.
+Repeated OOM activity indicates scaling or workload tuning might be required.
 {: note}